jackfletch/repository-service/README.md

-A microservice for fetching a user's GitHub repositories and returning the useful information from the GitHub API.
+A service for fetching a GitHub user's repositories and returning the useful information from the GitHub API.

 Undocumented useful commands: